-the church. rearing-and should use it as an opportunity to glorify God.
-Her unique ability to assigned to her-childbearing and child woman should not despise the key role east privately, as Priscilla and Aquila did and give instruction to men as well, at rwofold:
+rearing-and should use it as an opportunity to glorify God.
+Her unique ability to assigned to her-childbearing and child woman should not despise the key role bear and nurture life is evidence of God's mean that sin in the human race is the church from heresy.
+Neither did Paul headship itself has not preserved the fault of a woman (cf. Rom.
+5:12-21).